michaelalfaro/eeb177-W17.github.io/_posts/2017-01-02-setup-virtual-box.markdown

 5) Click next; this will take you to the Appliance Settings menu.
 Feel free to read through the appliance settings, and click "Next".
 6) Importing the image will take a few minutes.
 7) Once importing is complete, launch the virtualbox by double clicking on the "EEB177-Lubuntu" icon. **NOTE**: You will likey have an error the first time you try to launch your box, with the error message `A new node couldn't be inserted because one with the same name exists.
 (VERR_CFGM_NODE_EXISTS)`.
 Complete Step 8 below to work around this error.
 8) Right-click on the "EEB177-Lubuntu" icon and select "Settings".
 Select "USB" in the settings menu.
 Un-check the "Enable USB controller" checkbox, and recheck the same box.
 Click OK to apply the settings.
+In Macs, this the "USB" settings are located within the "Ports" tab.
 9) Double click on the icon to launch the virtualbox.
 You should see a series of black screens scroll by with some text; finally, you should see a dialog box with username "EEB-177-student".
 The password for this account is `yakyak`.

 You should see a home screen that looks like this: